leonickel/stickgame/README.md

 ## Motivations
 The system was designed to be simple but at the same time using approaches to help easy understanding, maintain and improve the system like some other production should have.
 Below there's a list of mindsets that guided implementation:
 * Rest API - I've created a simple REST API using RestEasy.
 The main goal of this is to create semantic APIs and returning correct response including HTTP Status code and so on.
 * Key/Value database - I've implemented this application using a key/value database to get a easy data access using userId or globalStatistic depending on the flow.
-Every time a user win/lost the total amount is updated in database and returned in the API
+Every time a user win/lost the total amount is updated in database and returned in the API.
 * Logging - every production application must have logging for troubleshooting and to know used parameters on each flow and so on.
 * Exceptions handling - the code is supported by an exception mechanism controlling the flow.
 This approach needs more code (creating custom exceptions and check all exceptions) but lets the system more robust.
 * IoC - Using IoC (Inversion of Control) mechanism helps to not creating a lot of objects in memory and avoiding large footprints besides code gets simpler as well.